pascalandy/docker-stack-this/traefik-manager/README.md

 ## DEV vs PROD
 This is **NOT prod ready**

+What is do is that is use `traefik-private.toml` (which is outside of this repo) with prod data and overide `traefik.toml` file just after I cloned the repo.

 To the best of my knowledge, over `/docker-stack-this/traefik-manager/traefik-config/traefik.toml` update these values:

 - traefik_basic_auth_user + password